 used to specify the number of context lines for each match, default is

-- Restrict an agenda command to the current buffer1.
-After pressing <, you still need to press the character
+Restrict an agenda command to the current buffer97.
+After pressing <, you still need to press the character selecting the command.

 buffer and rebuilds it each time you change the view, to make sure everything

 is always up to date.
-If you switch between views often and the build
+If you often switch between agenda views and the build

-time bothers you, you can turn on sticky agenda buffers (make this the default by
+time bothers you, you can turn on sticky agenda buffers or make this the

-dispatcher only switches to the selected view, you need to update it by
+it will only switch to the selected one, and you need to update the agenda by

-hand with r or g.
+hand with r or g when needed.
 You can toggle sticky agenda view

 You can also define custom commands that will be accessible through the dispatcher, just like the default commands.
 This includes the possibility to create extended agenda buffers that contain several blocks together, for example the weekly agenda, the global TODO list and a number of special tags matches.
 See Custom agenda views.